poetic-design-net/svelte4p3/README.md

 #### payload

 This app serves two purposes.
 It includes Next.js and Payload 3.
 This is configured to serve as the Payload admin as well as a Next.js frontend.
 This is currently set up as the payload preview app and is also configured to run in hybrid rendering mode.

+#### svelte

+Svelte frontend application leveraging Payload 3 local API.
+Svelte is configured with Tailwind for styling.
+Additionally it is configured for dynamic routes using SSR.
+This can be optimized for production to use SSG in the build phase or SSR/SSG hybrid.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>